Jim Hall UntoldApr 11, 2016

 Artists are often interesting people, but some are jerks.
 Just like the population at large.
 Jim Hall was into art and literature, as well as all kinds of music.
 He seemed to be a very thoughtful man.

-So, to wrap up this Jim Hall Untold video, remember that music is a social endeavor.
+So, to wrap up this Jim Hall Untold video, remember that music is a social endeavour.
 In the internet age, it’s so easy to stay at home and use band-in-a-box all day.
 But music is ultimately made by real people in real places.
 And no matter how well you play, people enjoy playing music with people they want to hang out with.

 So, in summary, Jim Hall has personally taught me: “Don’t be a jerk!”.
 When you have a community of people who enjoy each other’s company as much as the music they play, great things happen.
 And even if the session sucked that day, hopefully we can all laugh about it at the pub, over drinks.